Improved energy barrier in higher-dimensional hypergraph product codes: Tensor product code and its energy barrier

 In this section, we analyze the energy barrier of tensor product codes — a specific classical code structure that builds new classical codes from two existing ones.
 We will demonstrate that the energy barrier of the resulting code is related to the distance of the underlying classical codes.

-We need this result for our subsequent analysis about HHGP codes.
-Specifically, we will show that the logical operators of HHGP codes contain this tensor product structure.
-This connection allow us to establish a lower bound for the energy barrier of HHGP codes.
+This result is essential for our subsequent analysis of HHGP codes.
+Specifically, we establish that the logical operators of HHGP codes admit a tensor product decomposition.
+This structural property enables us to derive a lower bound on the energy barrier of HHGP codes in terms of the distances of their constituent classical codes.